Course Outline

 • Concepts and theories in international social work

-• Global context of social work and global social work organisations
+• Global contexts of social work and global social work organisations

-• Project development and intervention in international social work
+• Issues and interventions in international social work

 What level is this course?